akvo/akvo-rsr/akvo/templates/reportserver/README.md

 They were developed using the BIRT Report Designer plugin for Eclipse, version 4.4.

+The RSR projects used as models were 2849 and its parent project 2081.

 During development I found it convenient to:

 ## Set up a readonly account for the database